 - For 64-bit Linux:

-Once you are finished browsing, close any open Firefox windows by clicking on the ‘x’ (6).
+Once you are finished browsing, you can close out of the browser like you normally would.
 For privacy reasons, the list of web pages you visited and any cookies will be deleted.

-The following is a list of Riseup’s Tor hidden services.
+The following is a list of Riseup’s Tor onion services.
 If you have trouble verifying this, try downloading and verifying this file:

 First, be aware: Tor can be very slow, sometimes you wont notice that it is slow, but other times you will think that things aren’t working at all.
 The experience varies as Tor changes how your connection is routed.
 This is because your connection is being routed through at LEAST three computers.
 If two of those computers are blazing fast, but the third is a snail, your data will only move as fast as the snail can handle.